 Zephaniah 2:3 — Seek the LORD, all you humble of the earth, who carry out what He commands.
 Seek righteousness, seek humility; perhaps you will be concealed on the day of the LORD’s anger.

-These again mention the same theme of salvation to ALL who seek God in righteousness, humility and faith.
+These again mention the same theme of salvation to ALL who seek God in righteousness, humility and faith (Joel 2:32).

 Until the end times events begin, the plan for us is plain and simple.
-We don't need to move ahead of time to our best guess of a safe place, just in case.
+We don't need to move "just in case" ahead of time to our best guess of a safe place.
 We don't need to waste our money on goods that we can't take with us when God reveals the right place to move to.
 We don't need to train ourselves in farming and survival skills when we're told we're moving to a place already prepared to feed us.
-We don't need to waste time researching the latest conspiracy theories which can never reliably predict the future like the revelation of Bible prophecy can.
+We don't need to waste time researching the latest conspiracy theories which can never reliably predict the future like Bible prophecy can.
 We don't need to sit unproductively and wait in hope for a pretrib rapture.

-The Bible instructs us that there is a plan and to be a part of it when the time comes we “stay alert”, in “prayer”, in Bible study and in “obedience” to the will of God in “holy conduct and godliness.”
-(If you need help with specifics on this holy conduct, see this article about what Jesus taught on how to think and act).
+Go ahead and prepare for predictable, natural disasters based on historic patterns or reliable news just as the wisdom passages of the Bible instruct (Pr 28:19; Pr 21:20; Pr 22:3; 1Ti 5:8; 2Th 3:10).
+However, doing so based on conspiracy theory or for the global end times cataclysms is another matter entirely.
+The wisdom from the Bible for the end times is different from normal times.
+The Bible instructs us that there is a special plan and to be a part of it when the time comes we “stay alert,” in “prayer,” in “obedience” to the will of God in “holy conduct and godliness” (2Pt 3:11).
+If you need help with specifics on this conduct, see this article about what Jesus taught on how to think and act.